martinisoft/funnies/README.md

 * Add test coverage (and make sure the current tests pass)
 * Send a pull request

-Make sure your patch includes tests or there is a *strong* chance the request will get closed.
+Please include tests with your pull request if the patch calls for testing the code included.
+Documentation patches are also welcomed.

-Design help would be *awesome*!
+_Design help would be *awesome*!_

 ### Special Thanks:

-*BIG* Thanks go to [Hashrocket](http://www.hashrocket.com/) for accepting me as an Apprentice Developer in their Chicago office.
-Finally getting to do what you love (and get paid for it) is amazing.
+*BIG* Thanks go to [Hashrocket](http://www.hashrocket.com/)

 [Mark James](http://famfamfam.com/) aka FamFamFam for the awesome Silk icons.